Custody Laws in Connecticut

 - Any other factor a judge thinks is relevant

 As you can see, several factors consider whether you have attempted to turn your child against the other parent.
-If so, then you actually can hurt your chances to get custody of the children.
+If so, then you can actually hurt your chances to get custody of the children.

 Connecticut law also allows nonparents to request custody.
 In practice, a judge will almost always side with the parent in this type of custody dispute.
 In fact, child custody laws in Connecticut state that there is a presumption that living with a parent is in the child’s best interest.